Tag Archives: learning disabilities

 Sad

 No one ever asked me if I wanted to go.
 And no one ever told me why I was being tested.
-In fact, my parent’s weren’t even aware of these back alley assessments.
-Make no mention of my results.
+I may have been more cooperative if I had understood the long-term benefits of a conclusive diagnosis.
+Instead, I lashed out by purposefully foiling their exercises.
+My parents weren’t even aware of these backalley assessments.
+Nor did we ever learn of my results.
+I took this to be positive, like the adage, ‘no news is good news.’

-I knew why I was being tested.
-I was stupid and THEY (the faceless that no one ever calls by name or identifies) wanted to know how stupid I really was.
-They wanted to determine if I was worthy of my current grade or attending an institution.
+I assumed I was being tested because I was stupid and THEY (the faceless ‘they,’ no one ever calls by name or identifies).
+They wanted to know how stupid I really was.
+They wanted to determine if I was deserving of my current grade, or whether I needed to attend an institution.

 Staring unfocused at something just over their left ear while allowing spittle to collect at the corner of my lip was tempting.
 If only to give them something more to report than…